The Homeowner Buyers Guide to Outdoor Rugs

 Hug Rug Reversible Woven Rugs 120x170cm (£125.00)

 To set the foundation for a modern- maybe even funky-style, consider the reversible two-tone design of the Reversible Woven rug.
 Woven from recycled plastic bottles, the 120x170cm herringbone rug is still soft enough for bare feet!
 Unsurprisingly, the durable, fade-proof, mildew-resistant, and low-maintenance surface is a crowd pleaser.
 Available at The Rug Seller in rugs, cushions and throws.

 Plaza Indoor/Outdoor Rugs 152x230cm (£99.00)

 Featuring a classic diamond pattern the Plaza Rugs are loved for the quality, beauty and elegance it brings to indoor-outdoor areas.
 Thanks to a power-loomed construction, this rug blends premium quality polypropylene synthetic fibres with a low-pile sisal.
 Creating a look for the best of both worlds: stain and fade resistance with natural softness.
 With this sophisticated design available in five neutral colour schemes, you might find yourself tempted to pick up a couple for use indoors and out.
 Available on The Rug Seller.

 Patio Flatweave Indoor/Outdoor Rugs 200x290cm (£119.00)

 Showcasing a monochrome geometric pattern in bold contrasting shades the Patio rug is a striking statement piece.
 It is available in two colourways – black and white (as pictured) or white and black.
 Constructed of durable polypropylene and water-resistant, you can count on the minimalistic style staying put in rain or shine.
 If dirt begins to dull it, simply rinse off with a hose!
 Plus, a latex/polyester backing helps the rug stay in place underfoot.
 Available at The Rug Seller.

 Piatto Flatweave Indoor/Outdoor Rugs 160x230cm (£110.00)

-This geometric rug features an attractive, but no overpowering design of geometrics fit for any transitional space.
+This geometric rug features an attractive, but not overpowering design fit for any transitional space.
 Don’t worry if there’s no sky blue in your outdoor living room; you can find a similar design and colour (including a silver or natural).
 Constructed of durable polypropylene synthetic fibres that are treated to resist stains and mildew, the product can handle the elements out on a patio or heavy foot traffic indoors.
 Available at The Rug Seller.

 Outdoor Border Indoor/Outdoor Rugs 150x230cm (£90.00)